 The Snow Walls of Tateyama-Kurobe

-Sitting over 3000 meters above sea level, Mt Tate is one of Japan’s highest mountains.
+Rising over 3000 meters above sea level, Mt Tate is one of Japan’s highest mountains.
 One of several peaks in the North Japan Alps that ascend to over 3000 meters, the dramatic alpine landscape is subject to heavy snow through winter.
-Often referred to as the ‘Roof of Japan’, the region is accessible from mid-November until April at which time, humans venture back and with great effort and ingenuity, re-carve the road from Bijodaira to Murodo Station.
+Often referred to as the ‘Roof of Japan’, the region is inaccessible from mid-November until April at which time, humans venture back and with great effort and ingenuity, re-carve the road from Bijodaira to Murodo Station.

 In doing so, the grand Snow Walls of Tateyama-Kurobe are carved anew.
 Towering up to 20 meters in height, the vast walls dwarf not only people but also the large coaches that transport them to and from Murodo Station.
 Although the Snow Walls are only one visible for a matter of months, they are without doubt the most famous attraction of the Tateyama-Kurobe Alpine Route and one of Japan’s most iconic sights.

 For visitors wanting to walk beneath the giant Snow Walls, make sure to time your visit to fall between the opening of the transports in mid-April and mid to mid-June.
 Whether you are coming from the Nagano-side of the mountains – from Ogizawa Station – or from the Toyama-side – from Tateyama Station – the Snow Walls are readily accessible.

 |[Spring Only] 1-Day Tour from Nagano: Snow Walls of Tateyama-Kurobe Alpine Route